-All students funded through the Early Intervention Certificate training grant participate in a 120-hour internship in the fall, spring, and summer semesters.
+All students funded through the Early Intervention Certificate training grant participate in a 120-hour internship in the fall, spring and summer semesters.
 The fall semester internship is through the Family Child Learning Center (FCLC) of Akron Children's Hospital.
 In the spring and summer, students are placed in home and community-based settings, supervised by an Early Intervention professional through a local County Board of Developmental Disabilities.
-Through colllaboration with the professionals and families in the internship site, students develop a Participatory Action Research (PAR) project.
+Through collaboration with the professionals and families in the internship site, students develop a Participatory Action Research (PAR) project.

 In the action research process, each student works with a family to identify a need or goal that can be addressed through an evidence-based early intervention practice.
 Students develop a research question and a research plan following a Single-Subject Research design.
 Through a collaborative, family-centered process, students learn to:

 - keenly observe, operationally define, and measure behaviors,

 - plan and implement an individualized set of evidence-based intervention methods,

 - coach a parent or caregiver in implementing the evidence-based practice within the context of the family's daily routines and activities, and

 - regularly collect data to monitor progress and make data-based decisions regarding intervention.

 The goal of the project is for students to develop the competencies to become evidence-based, collaborative, and reflective practitioners.